 KS3 practical activity to separate salt and sand.
 This practical is an open activity that asks students to come up with their own method to separate salt from sand.
 To increase the challenge, students should be allowed to select the apparatus they want to use.
 It’s worth pointing out the difference between evaporation and cystallisation.
 At the end of the practical the percentage yield of each group is calculated and a winner declared.
+You could use this method for teaching about preparation of solution salts.
 (PDF)

 Selecting the appropriate separating technique

 GCSE activity where students select the appropriate separating technique.
 Students select the appropriate technique to separate mixtures by chromatography, distillation, fractional distillation, filtration and crystallisation.
 It finishes with a really challenging question that asks students to suggest ideas on how to separate copper from a mixture containing magnesium, salt, water and copper.
 (PDF)

 The separation challenge!

 Students are given a range of practical equipment and work in pairs to separate a complex mixture containing sand, sulfur, two food dyes and iron.
 This activity was made in collaboration with Claire Couves and Rownok Jahan.

 - Elements mixtures and compounds

 - Separating techniques